Knoblauchpilze/go-game/README.md

 ## Iterate on the DB schema

-In case some new information needs to be added to the database one can use the migrations mechanism.
-By creating a new migration file in the relevant [directory](database/migrations) and naming accordingly (increment the number so that the `migrate` tool knows in which order migrations should be ran) it is possible to perform some modifications of the db by altering some properties.
+In case some new information needs to be added to the databases one can use the migrations mechanism.
+By creating a new migration file in the relevant [directory](database/users/migrations) and naming accordingly (increment the number so that the `migrate` tool knows in which order migrations should be ran) it is possible to perform some modifications of the db by altering some properties.
 The migration should respect the existing constraints on the tables.

-Once this is done one can rebuild the db by using the specific [Makefile](database/Makefile) target which will only apply the migrations not yet persisted in the db schema with:
+Once this is done one can rebuild the db by using the specific [Makefile](database/users/Makefile) target which will only apply the migrations not yet persisted in the db schema with:
 ```bash
 make migrate
 ```